idfy-io/docs/eid-providers/norwegian-bankid.md

 BankID have two clients one is a javascript base client that is rendered in the browser \(Netcentric\), and the other is BankID mobile that is a sim toolkit base solution.
 Idfy supports both solutions.
 BankID mobile currently does not support signing other then plain text.

+#### Test users

+Test BankID users can be created for free in the Idfy dashboard, for BankID mobile you will need to order a test simcard.
+To order a simcard send a support email to [support@idfy.io](mailto:support@idfy.io) there will a cost for 500 NOK for order.

 #### Signature format